September 27, 2022

 As we have looked at, both platforms come with their pros and cons.

-With Amazon Seller Central, you can have direct influence on the pricing of your product.
+With Amazon Seller Central, you can have a direct influence on the pricing of your product.
 You can manipulate prices to compete with top sellers and ultimately influence your profit margin.
 With no interference from a middleman, profit margin rates are also high.

 When it comes to getting paid, you can get paid almost immediately (two weeks maximum) with Amazon Seller Central.